 A series of volcanic eruptions in the Azores from 1957-58 spurred the second wave of Portuguese immigration to the United States.
 The Capelinhos volcano, on the coast of the Azorean island of Faial, erupted on Sept.
 27, 1957.
 And it didn’t stop until Oct.
 24, 1958.

 No one was killed, but the volcanic activity covered the island with ash.
 It also destroyed homes and forced several thousand residents to leave.
 As a result, Congress in September 1958 passed the Azorean Refugee Act allowing 4,800 Azoreans to immigrate.

 Then seven years later, the Immigration and Nationality Act of 1965 abolished the quota system, spurring a new wave of Portuguese immigration.
-Portuguese began to enter the United States at the rate of 11,000 to 12,000 per year.
+Portuguese then began to enter the United States at the rate of 11,000 to 12,000 per year.
 Consequently, 44.5 percent of all Portuguese immigration to the United States took place between 1961 and 1990.

 Portuguese immigrants make up only four-tenths of one percent (0.4 percent) of the entire U.S. population.
 But in Rhode Island, Portuguese immigrants make up 9.7 percent of the population.
 As a result, that’s the densest concentration of Portuguese in the country.